0xmega1/blockchain-developer-bootcamp-final-project/README.md

 **What are the implications of minting a new NFT that represents the meta data from multiple underlying assets?**

 If the user ownns the underlying asset, this should not present a technical issue.
 The source NFT contracts would not recognize the token as part of the origniating collection.
-Therfore, the destination NFT is derivitave but does not necessarily infringe on any intellectual property rights.
+Therfore, the destination NFT is derivitave but does not necessalrily infringe on any intellectual property rights.
 This type of system certainly has implications on intellectual property ownership but, ultimately, is out of the system's control.

 **How would this be perceived by a consuming dapp?**